 What is a Walkover Survey?

-Identify Contamination Sources - As outlined in Environment Agency's Land Contamination: Risk Management guidelines, a site walkover should record information such as the:
+As outlined in Environment Agency's Land Contamination: Risk Management guidelines, a site walkover should record information such as the:

-• current use and status of the site - occupied or vacant
+• Current use and status of the site - occupied or vacant

-• general condition of site and surrounding land use
+• General condition of site and surrounding land use

-• presence of visual surface staining and odours
+• Presence of visual surface staining and odours

-• topography and surface condition - open ground, hardstanding and other geotechnical or surface features
+• Topography and surface condition - open ground, hardstanding and other geotechnical or surface features

-• local surface water features
+• Local surface water features

-• presence and type of vegetation
+• Presence and type of vegetation

-• presence and extent of any invasive plant species
+• Presence and extent of any invasive plant species

-• buildings and below or above ground structures such as fuel tanks
+• Buildings and below or above ground structures such as fuel tanks

-• above and likely below ground services
+• Above and likely below ground services

-• access and security
+• Access and security

 Conceptual Site Model - Once potential sources of contamination have been determined by the walkover survey, potential pathways are identified to assess the possibility of pollutant linkages being present.
 This will involve collecting information on the:

-• type, extent, location and behaviour of potential contaminants
+• Type, extent, location and behaviour of potential contaminants

-• information on site drainage and other man-made potential pollutant pathways
+• Information on site drainage and other man-made potential pollutant pathways

-• type of receptor you are dealing with - for example, human health, controlled waters, ecology or property
+• Type of receptor you are dealing with - for example, human health, controlled waters, ecology or property

-• characteristics of the people and the environment potentially affected by the contaminants
+• Characteristics of the people and the environment potentially affected by the contaminants

 Why Do I Need a Walkover Survey?

-Even small sites where contamination is not expected to be present a walkover survey will often be needed in order to confirm the absence of contamination sources and confidently conclude a low level of risk.
+Even small sites where contamination is not expected to be present a walkover survey will often be required in order to confirm the absence of contamination sources and confidently conclude a low level of risk.
 During a site investigation, a walkover survey can also allow the assessor to obtain anecdotal evidence of potential contamination at a site, from site owners, users or neighbours, which would otherwise be impossible to identify without visiting the site and talking to local residents or workers.